TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Power Systems - Experimental Analysis.md

 without limitations due to insufficient power.
 The maximum power was already tested in the minimal function prototype testing, so the team did not deem it necessary to modify the system trying to obtain those maximum load values.

-For the Power Camera system, a voltmeter and ammeter were connected while the Camera Hardware system interfaced with the Camera Software, Website, and Database systems to make various movements with both motors.
+For the Power Camera system, a voltmeter and ammeter were connected while the Camera Hardware system which interfaced with the Camera Software, Website, and Database systems to make various movements with both motors.
 We measured 20 individual turns of the motor to gather a sufficient amount of data.

-For the Power Receiver system, the team used a USB test meter to measure the voltage and current supplied from the Waveshare module while the receiver system ran the CHANGE THIS program.
+For the Power Receiver system, the team used a USB test meter to measure the voltage and current supplied from the Waveshare module while the receiver system ran the program used to transmit data to the database.

 ### Summary
 <!-- Short summary of the experiment written after completing it -->
 The team tested both the Power Camera and Power Receiver systems to find the voltage and current during typical functionality to ensure that the Camera and Receiver systems were able to acheieve full functionality without any limitations due to voltage drop.
 With 20 data points for both experiments, no voltage drop or functionality limtations were observed, so the team would consider both of the constraints met.

-#### Subsystem(s) Involved:
+#### Subsystems Involved:
 - Power Camera System

 - Power Receiver System